 1.2.
 Evolution of Imprinted Genes: A Fight between the Parental Chromosomes

 ].
 Central to this hypothesis is the struggle to control maternal resources during fetal development, with paternal genes favoring increased use of maternal resources in order to promote the fittest possible offspring, and to divert resources from offspring of other males.
 Contextually, this hypothesis posits that imprinting arose during early mammalian evolution, where females were able to simultaneously gestate offspring from multiple males.
 The basis then for the desired growth and resource extraction of the offspring carrying the male’s DNA is an attempt to out-compete offspring from other males.
 In contrast, maternal genes will suppress fetal growth to ensure equal reproductive success among all her offspring.
 Supporting this argument, many paternally expressed genes are growth promoting and metabolism-related, whereas maternally expressed genes tend to be growth limiting.
 The placenta, which can serve to regulate nutrients and growth for the developing fetus, is thought to play a pivotal role in this maternal-paternal fight over resources and control of fetal growth [40

 1.3.
 Imprinted Genes and Their Relationship to Human Health

 ].
 Prader-Willi and Angelman syndromes were the first disorders to suggest an imprinted mechanism.
 Though each syndrome manifests differently, it was shown they both arise from deletions in the same region of chromosome fifteen [44

 ].
 Conversely, epigenetic alterations can also result in activation of the otherwise silent copy of an imprinted growth-promoting gene, contributing to loss of growth regulation.
 Both of these types of alterations are referred to as “loss of imprinting” (LOI).
 In fact, LOI has been found across a broad spectrum of tumors and is one of the most common alterations in cancer [46

 1.5.
 Study Aim

-In the present study, we set out to analyze imprinted genes for their involvement in shared biological pathways and to determine their known interactions with arsenic, cadmium, and lead.
+In the present study, we set out to analyze imprinted genes for their involvement in shared biological pathways and to determine their known interactions with arsenic, cadmium, mercury, and lead.
 This analysis included an assessment of: (i) known relationships between the proteins encoded by the imprinted genes; (ii) common functionality of the proteins encoded by the imprinted genes in the cell; and (iii) common transcription factor-based regulatory regions present in the promoter regions of the imprinted genes.

 Imprinted Gene List and Network, Pathway, and Functional Enrichment Analysis

 ].
 The CTD is a public resource that synthesizes current scientific literature on interactions between chemicals, genes, proteins, and the diseases associated with each.
 However, it should be noted that while the CTD is a useful tool that may be utilized to query a centralized public repository for known gene-metal interactions, the database may be limited in use for emerging findings, as there may be a delay between recent publications and inclusion in the database.

 ].
 Ingenuity allows for the mapping of genes, proteins, and their corresponding regulatory networks as a useful tool for the identification of molecular pathways in disease.
 As a secondary method, for verification, The Database for Annotation, Visualization and Integrated Discovery (DAVIDv6.7) was also used to analyze the four gene lists.

 ].
 The analysis was used to examine the four gene sets for common regulatory sequences and/or known regulation by common transcription factors.
 Where multiple promoter regions were possible for a given gene, a single promoter region was selected to maximize the number of experimentally verified 5' complete transcripts.
 The promoter regions were analyzed with the additional search criteria of 1000 base pairs upstream, and 50 base pairs downstream relative to the transcription start site.
 The genes were analyzed with a minimum core and matrix similarity of 1.00, the highest level of sensitivity possible.
 The p

 3. Results and Discussion